mostypc123/XediX/README.md

 ![](https://github.com/mostypc123/XediX/blob/main/XediX%20main%20image%20dark.png?raw=true)

 # XediX
 XediX is a text editor using Python.
-It is created for proggramming in Python.
+It is created for programming in Python.
 This text editor have syntax highlighting, run codes, sqlite3 database for accounts and more.
 It support Python and Java.
 # Run
 Download it and run it or if you have python and all modules, write this to terminal(Is reqired to have opened the folder where is XediX installed):
 **Windows**